scottBowles/do2019-rnative-android/README.md

 1. Clone this repository and change directory into the folder.

    > Choose a folder outside of a service like Dropbox or iCloud, which will occasionally make changes when the live server starts, resulting in an infinite loop.
-So, on a Mac, avoid the Documents and Desktop folders.
+On a Mac, this means avoiding the `Documents` and `Desktop` folders.

    - Using SSH